nedilio/portfolio/src/content/projects/avatar-generator.md

 ---

 This app was created to participate in [Midudev's](https://www.twitch.tv/midudev) Cloudinary Hackaton.
-[Cloudinary](https://cloudinary.com/) is an image and video processing library and uses AI, this app upload a photo and search for faces to generate an avatar that canbbe downloaded.
-You don't want to upload a photo without a fece on it.
+[Cloudinary](https://cloudinary.com/) is an image and video processing library and uses AI, this app upload a photo and search for faces to generate an avatar that can be downloaded.
+You don't want to upload a photo without a face on it 🤣.

 Developed in React and uses a Dropzone to upload the file.